Rohith2405/Jira-Documentation/Readme.md

 ## step-by-step procedure:

-*1.Enter tha details(kind,apiversion,metadata,namespace) in alertmanager.yaml for the type of metrics you are using *2.In receiver add the project you created in jira *3.Add jira's webhook URL
+1. Enter tha details(kind,apiversion,metadata,namespace) in alertmanager.yaml for the type of metrics you are using
+2. In receiver add the project you created in jira
+3. Add jira's webhook URL

 ## sample.yaml